GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[scanned] PublicWaterMassMailing.md

 Fill sample botle on the bottle lines

 <!-- image -->
-**Image Description:** In this image there is a diagram.
-In the middle of the image there is a bottle.
-There is a person holding the bottle.
+**AI-Generated Image Description:** In the image, there is a bottle with a pump.
+The pump is attached to the bottle.
+There are two hands holding the bottle.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a person holding a bottle.
+**AI-Generated Image Description:** The diagram shows a bottle held in a person's hand.
 <!-- end image description -->

 FROST-PROOF HYDRANT

 <!-- image -->
-**Image Description:** In this image, there is a diagram with a person holding a gun.
-The person is wearing a uniform.
-There is a weapon with a handle.
-The weapon is pointing towards the right side of the image.
-There is a person standing on the ground.
+**AI-Generated Image Description:** In the image, there is a black-and-white symbol that resembles a cross.
+The symbol is accompanied by two arrows that are not used.
+The symbol is placed on the ground.
 <!-- end image description -->

 Do JOT USE

 <!-- image -->
-**Image Description:** In this image we can see a drawing of a knife and a pair of scissors.
+**AI-Generated Image Description:** The symbol X crosses two swords.
 <!-- end image description -->